 Who Needs Flood Insurance?

-While everyone can benefit from flood insurance, it’s especially vital for those living in flood-prone areas.
+While flood insurance is a smart choice for any homeowner, it is especially vital for those living in flood-prone areas.
 Consider purchasing if:

 - You live near rivers, coastal regions or low-lying land